silasnevstad/GPT-Extension-VSCode/README.md

 ## Models

-GPT-4: Currently in a limited beta and only accessible to those who have been granted access.
-Join the waitlist here: [Link](https://openai.com/waitlist/gpt-4)

-GPT-4-32k: Same as GPT-4 but with 4x the context length.

-GPT-3.5-Turbo (Default) (Max Tokens: 4096)
+- GPT-4-Turbo
+- GPT-4
+- GPT-3.5-Turbo

-Text-Davinci-003 (Max Tokens: 4097)
+- Text-Davinci-003

 ## Features

-AskGPT - Ask GPT any question you want.
+- AskGPT - Ask GPT any question you want.

-GPT: Set API Key - Enter an API key to use.
+- GPT: Set API Key - Enter an API key to use.

-GPT: Change Model - Select from given models.
+- GPT: Change Model - Select from given models.

-GPT: Change Token Limit (Only Davinci) - Enter a new limit on the API.
-(Can't be default API key)

-GPT: Show Chat History - Shows your chat history.
+- GPT: Show Chat History - Shows your chat history.

-GPT: Clear Chat History - Clears the chat history.
+- GPT: Clear Chat History - Clears the chat history.

-GPT: Change Output Mode - Switchs the output mode, either opening in a new file, or replacing the question.
+- GPT: Change Output Mode - Switchess the output mode, either opening in a new file, or replacing the question.

-## Known Issues

-Shared API key reaches its monthly limit somtimes, in which case, you can add your own API key.

-Let me know of any other issues.

 ## Release Notes

+### 0.4.0
+Added GPT-4-Turbo

+### 0.3.6
+More friendlier error messages for special cases

+### 0.3.4
+API key stored in VSC global state and saved across sessions

 ### 0.3.0
 Removed Shared API Key due to personal limit having been reached.